nopnop2002/esp-idf-mpu6050-dmp/README.md

 # esp-idf-mpu6050-dmp
-A demo showing the mpu6050 pose in 3D using esp-idf.
+A demo showing the pose of the mpu6050 in 3D using esp-idf.

 https://github.com/thecountoftuscany/PyTeapot-Quaternion-Euler-cube-rotation